When Can an Injury Lawsuit or Claim Be Brought Against The State of Georgia?

 Secondly, the state has the right to investigate the claim and attempt to settle it before a lawsuit is filed.
 If a settlement cannot be reached, the injured person may file a lawsuit within two years of the incident.

 Can I Bring a Personal Injury Case or Claim Against a Georgia County Government?

 Yes, you can bring a personal injury case or claim against a Georgia county government.
 However, there are certain rules and procedures that must be followed.
-First, you must file a notice of claim within six months of the incident.
+First, you must file a notice of claim within twelve months of the incident.
 This notice must include the date and location of the incident, a description of the injury or damage, and the amount of compensation sought.
 If the county denies your claim, you can file a court lawsuit.